 - PBJ Sandwich (or something that transports easily)

-- Wallet: Make sure to have enough yen to cover the stick brandings, any food you would like to purchase on the mountain, parking, and bus fare.
+- Wallet: Make sure to have enough yen to cover the stick brandings, any food you would like to purchase on the mountain, restrooms (restrooms on the mountain are not free and are usually paid via the honor system – make sure to bring 100¥ coins), parking, and bus fare.

 - Phone: We had service the entire time we were on the mountain and even got to FaceTime the kids (briefly) from the summit.